bigjosh/Airboat-PCB/calibration-controller/README.md

 ###Constraints

 If the power is on for more than about 1.5ms and the battery is fully charged, then the COP will turn off even though power is still applied.
-This can be avoided but only sending data when the unit is own since the drain of the motor will prevent the charger from detecting EOC.
+This can be avoided but only sending data when the unit is on since the drain of the motor will prevent the charger from detecting EOC.

 Because there is a filtering capacitor across the power jack, it takes about 1ms for the power voltage to drop to 0V after we stop supping power.
 The COP stops when it hits ~4.5 volts, which happens pretty quickly.